Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/authors/Jiamin_Zheng/_index.md

   - People
 ---
 ### About Me
 I'm working toward the M.S. degree in electronic science and technology with the Department of Electronic and Electrical Engineering, Southern University of Science and Technology since 2021.
 I received the B.S. degree in transportation engineering from Zhejiang University in 2019.
-My research interests include scene change detection, long-term visual simultaneous localization and mapping(SLAM).
+My research interests include scene change detection, long-term visual Simultaneous Localization And Mapping (SLAM).

 ### Research
 ![research](authors_research/jiaming_zheng.png "Research Introduction (From Virgolino Soares, João Carlos, et al. Visual Localization and Mapping in Dynamic and Changing Environments.)")